 This implies that right-sizing cities must enable the living of the Master Code of Care – to learn to live every day with care for Self, care for Others, care for our Places/Cities (including eco-regions) and care for the Planet.

 I suspect that the rightsizing of cities will reveal that there is a “sacred” or universal relationship between and amongst these fractal scales of Self: Others: Place(s) : Planet.
-When we discover how to translate that into energetic eco-footprints – we will also discover how to discover it into the energetics of caring that sustain and renew us.
+When we discover how to translate that into energetic eco-footprints – we will also discover how to calibrate the energetics of caring that sustain and renew us.

 Lovelock, J. (2009).